openbridge/clamav/README.md

 There are a few different configuration files.
 The principle is for `clamd` as it governs the core behavior of the service.

 ## Clamd

-We use a default configuration for `clamav`:
+`clamd` is listening on exposed port 3310.
+We use a default configuration:

 ```bash
 LogSyslog yes